 - Be officially admitted to the School of Public and Environemental Affairs.
-Earn a passing grade in V252 - Successfully complete a minimum of one class in their major/concentration with a passing grade - · Be in overall good academic standing - Be at least a junior - Recieve internship approval from the Office of Career Development before beginning the internship experience
+Earn a passing grade in V252 - Successfully complete a minimum of one class in their major/concentration with a passing grade - · Be in overall good academic standing - Recieve internship approval from the Career Development Office before beginning the internship experience

 All student admitted to SPEA in the fall of 2008 and thereafter who have completed either ASCS-Q 299 Job Search Strategies for Liberal Arts Students or ASCS-Q 294 Basic Career Development and ASCS-Q 275 Professional Portfolio Development with a grade of "S" (passing) prior to admission to SPEA are not required to complete SPEA-V 252 Career Development.
 These students are still required to register for and complete an internship experience.
-Specific enrollment instructions and authorization will be provided to these students by SPEA Office of Career Development.